 London is huge

 Before my first visit to London, I didn’t actually realize how big the city is.
 Of course, I knew that it’s a megapolis and I did my homework making some plans and reviewing my routes.
-Hopefully, a great deal of attractions in London are located in the city center.
+Hopefully, plenty of attractions in London are located in the city center.
 Apart from being not that far one from another, keep in mind that in some cases you may have to take a bus or the tube to get to your destination.
 Anyway, a good planning will save your time and your feet.

 Map your route

-Speaking about planning, wherever I go I always check some potential routes before leaving.
+Speaking of planning, wherever I go I always check some potential routes before leaving.
 I agree that nowadays you can easily download a city guide, turn on the GPS and “poof” – you are all settled.
 Unfortunately, some mobile devices (like my old phone) are doomed to freeze or even die in very significant moments.
 Nevertheless, there are some really good apps you may find very useful like London Official City Guide and Citymapper.
 In any case, check your route in advance.

 Transport in London